Move the Stones of Rome to Rise:

 Luke 19:37-40

-Some years after that English class, I seized the opportunity to see a production of Julius Caesar staged by The Royal Shakespeare Company in London.
-I was gratified that this authority, at least, heard the drama in Antony's climactic lines in the same way as I had in high school.
+Some years after that truly pleasant English class, I seized an opportunity to see a production of Julius Caesar staged by The Royal Shakespeare Company in London.
+I was gratified that this authority, at least, heard the drama in Antony's climactic lines in the same way as I had in high school, and spoke them so.

 A speech of masterful rhetoric.
 Even the cobblestones agree.